 3. How Long Do Leopards Live?

 The average lifespan of a leopard is between 12 and 17 years.
-Leopards in the wild are less likely to reach the age of 17 years due to the conditions of the wilderness that present a need for strength on a daily basis.
+Leopards in the wild are less likely to reach the age of 17 years due to the conditions of the wilderness that present a need for strength daily.

 The oldest recorded leopard lived at a wildlife Sanctuary and managed to live for more than 24 years.